-A short presentation (copy circulated) was provided for Members on the draft corporate improvement indicators for the Operations Directorate which the Director went through at the meeting.
+A short presentation (copy enclosed) will be provided for Members on the draft corporate improvement indicators for the Operations Directorate.

-It was proposed that the draft corporate improvement indicators are included in the overall Corporate Improvement Plan 2018-19, which would be presented to full Council in February 2018 with an additional report outlining the proposed governance arrangements.
+It is proposed that the draft corporate improvement indicators are included in the overall Corporate Improvement Plan 2018-19, which will be presented to full Council in February 2018 with an additional report outlining the proposed governance arrangements.

-Proposed by Alderman Smyth Seconded by Councillor Montgomery and agreed that the draft Corporate Improvement Indicators for the Operations Directorate be approved and included in the draft Corporate Improvement Plan 2018-19 for approval by Council in February 2018.
-Members noted that officers increased the target on the number of people attending leisure centres from 1.4 to 1.5million.
+RECOMMENDATION: that the draft Corporate Improvement Indicators for the Operations Directorate be approved and included in the draft Corporate Improvement Plan 2018-19 for approval by Council in February 2018.